What Could Possibly Go Wrong?#

 }

-The handle_client function reads the incoming request, parses it to figure out which file is being requested, and then serves that file.
-If the file doesn’t exist, it sends a 404 Not Found error.
-This is the core logic of the server.
-It’s simple, but it gets the job done.
+The handle_client function reads the request, parses it, and serves the corresponding file.
+If the file doesn’t exist, it sends a 404.

-This is where I spent more than 2 hrs on a segmentation fault then with the help of gdb I found out that I’ve been trying to close a socket connection that has been previously closed.
+This is where I spent more than 2 hours debugging a segmentation fault — turns out I was trying to close a socket that was already closed 😵💫

 how hard